-Please note: This course will be offered four times; twice in the first semester in English and twice in the second semester in Dutch and English.
+Please note: This course will be offered thrice; twice in the first semester in English and in Dutch, and once in the second semester in English.

 Disciplines: Law, Public Administration, Psychology, Sociology.

 Skills: Negotiation, conflict management, cooperation, dispute resolution, analysing conflicts.

 This course is an (extracurricular) Honours Class: an elective course within the Honours College programme.
 Third year students who don’t participate in the Honours College, have the opportunity to apply for a Bachelor Honours Class.
 Students will be selected based on i.a. their motivation and average grade.

 A society without conflicts is an Utopia!
 Every day you are introduced to small or complex disputes on different social levels in the world.
 Conflicts and the way we deal with them play an important part of our personal and professional life.
 Not only our personal skills are important in dealing with these complex situations.
 Also understanding of the development of the process and recognition of other aspects which play an important role in solving difficult disagreements will help you to achieve better results.